The Dark Web Demystified: Myths, Facts, and How to Stay Safe Online

-Knowing the dark web exists can be terrifying, but with the right tools, you can make sure your personal information stays safe.
+Knowing that the dark web exists can be terrifying, but with the right tools, you can help ensure your personal information stays safe.

 What Is the Dark Web?